Celebrating Service to our Communities

 WVMC has donated 11 crank-operated hospital beds and bedside stands, four birthing beds, six stretchers, three microscopes, a colonoscope and other supplies to the hospital.

-With a commitment to provide medical care for every cancer patient, regardless of their ability to pay, but wanting to do even more, Willamette Valley Medical Center (McMinnville, OR) started a foundation ten years ago to help patients and their families.
+With a commitment to provide medical care for every cancer patient, regardless of their ability to pay, but wanting to do even more, Willamette Valley Medical Center in McMinnville, OR, started a foundation more than a decade ago to help patients and their families.
 The non-profit organization, launched to assist cancer patients throughout northwestern Oregon, gives away approximately $60,000 a year.
 The hospital provides office space, a resource library, and supports the director’s salary.

 “Cancer puts a strain on people’s health, their finances, and their families” said Kelly McGraw, Executive Director of the Foundation.
 “By providing grant assistance to help ease the financial burden while patients are undergoing treatment, they can focus on getting healthy and adapting to huge change.
 We help with basic needs such as rent payments, utilities, food, transportation to and from treatment, lodging, medical premium payments, prosthetics, and many other means of support.”